vikingandrobot/happy_box/README.md

 # happy_box
-A happy box that says hello when you walk in front of it !
+A happy box that opens up and says hello when you walk in front of it !

 Components: